osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

              opensciencegrid/stash-cache:stable
 ```

-It is recommended to use a container orchestration service such as [docker-compose](https://docs.docker.com/compose/) or [kubernetes](https://kubernetes.io/), or start the StashCache container with systemd.
+It is recommended to use a container orchestration service such as [docker-compose](https://docs.docker.com/compose/)
+or [kubernetes](https://kubernetes.io/), or start the stash cache container with systemd.

-### Running Stashcache on container with systemd
+### Running Stash Cache on container with systemd

-An example systemd service file for StashCache.
+An example systemd service file for Stash Cache.
 This will require creating the environment file in the directory `/opt/xcache/.env`.

 !!! note